-You're about to learn outdoor safety tips for women: how to outsmart predators, and for the first time anywhere, how to never fall for a friendly predator's trap.
+You're about to learn outdoor safety tips for women: how to outsmart predators, and how to never fall for a friendly predator's trap.

 The biggest obstacle to staying safe in parking lots and on city and suburban streets, country roads, and secluded paths is the average person's innocence.
 This naïveté of the prey takes four forms: